linode/docs/docs/guides/applications/containers/serverless-vs-containers/index.md

 ### Physical Machines

 A serverless application can live on multiple physical machines, while container applications always reside on just one physical machine.
 The ability to live on multiple machines gives serverless applications a resource availability advantage without a lot of extra work on the developer’s part.
 However, techniques like load balancing can be used to divide the load between multiple instances of a container application on multiple physical systems.
-The end result is seemingly the same, but the container application requires more work to get there.
+The end result is seemingly the same, but the container application requires more configuration and implementation.

 ### Scalability

 Serverless applications have an advantage when it comes to scalability because they automatically scale.
 The hosting vendor provides as little or as much computing power as needed to handle a particular load at a given time.
 When working with container applications, a developer needs to allocate enough containers to handle the anticipated load.
-If the load exceeds expectations, the application begins to run slowly and users are disappointed.
+If the load exceeds expectations, the application begins to run slowly, negatively impacting customers.
 When the load is less than expected, an organization wastes money on unused resources.
 It’s entirely possible to find cloud providers that have automatic scaling at the virtual machine level.
 While this can help mitigate the container disadvantage to some degree, this is *configurable* by the developer, but not *managed* by them.

 ### Cost